 When we partner with organizations driving impactful change, we want our commitment to be deeper than a financial one.
 We work alongside these groups to design programs, define success and recruit allies from across our networks.
 The following are just a few of the groups with which we’re working:

 - Diversity VC is a nonprofit partnership promoting diversity in venture capital.
-Cooley is a sponsor and supports the organization’s four key initiatives: building a diverse network of venture capital professionals, helping venture capital firms hire from diverse backgrounds, connecting the venture capital community to a broader network and analyzing data on diversity in the venture capital industry.
+Cooley is a sponsor and supports Diversity VC’s four key initiatives: building a diverse network of venture capital professionals, helping venture capital firms hire from diverse backgrounds, connecting the venture capital community to a broader network, and analyzing data on diversity in the venture capital industry.

 Mentoring the next generation of lawyers

 We have signed on to a three-year partnership with Legal Education Access Pipeline, a Los Angeles-based nonprofit initiative with a mission to diversify the legal profession by preparing underrepresented students to become successful law school applicants, lawyers and social change agents.
 Eighteen Cooley lawyers from five offices have committed to serving as lawyer mentors to LEAP scholars during a nine-month fellowship program.

 We are working with our clients – including global tech giants – to increase opportunities for representation, networking, mentorship and education within our organization and theirs.
 Taking a personalized approach for each client, we have developed mentoring programs that pair underrepresented junior lawyers with senior lawyers, launched a diverse entrepreneur accelerator cohort, partnered on racial justice pro bono projects, co-hosted training sessions and sponsored several private speakers series.
 We are focused on transforming our shared learning into action.

 Diversity Lab Names Cooley an Inclusion Blueprint Champion